Nagaraju0710/Flex-Lyfe/README.md

 # Flexlyfe
 Welcome to our GitHub repository!
-Here, you'll find the code for our innovative fitness website, `Foodies Paradise` designed to provide a seamless and convenient experience .  🚀🎯
+Here, you'll find the code for our innovative fitness website, `FlexLyfe` designed to provide a seamless and convenient experience .  🚀🎯